 17. november 2019

-And now we’re on it again.
-With their “Black is back” magazine, ELLE Germany leaves us with more issues than just “the November issue”
+And now we’re at it again.
+With their “Black is back” magazine, ELLE Germany leaves us with more issues than just the November one.

 Amazing movements of diversity and inclusivity are making their way through the world.
 In big fields such as the beauty industry we’ve seen people like Rihanna and Glossier taking huge steps towards a more embracing take on the classic.
 Young people are demanding equality in the workplace, on the runway, in politics and on social media.